FerretEsq/HELK/docs/architecture/elasticsearch.md

 Then I would edit `HELK/docker/helk-kibana-analysis-basic.yml` and add the following line under the environment seciton:
 `- "ES_JAVA_OPTS=-Xms16g -Xmx16g"`

-Then make sure rebuild the elasticsearch docker container.
+Make sure to rebuild the elasticsearch docker container afterwards.
 **Always set the min and max JVM heap size to the same value
 Also, you will be restarting elasticsearch.
 Therefore your cluster will temporarily be down as the elasticsearch service/database is coming back online**
 **Note if you are using (elastic) license you will need to set your ELASTIC_PASSWORD and KIBANA_UI_PASSWORD variables (and logstash password if applicable)**